marcosortiz/aws-apigw-multi-region/service2/README.md

-# Serverless patterns - Multi-Region REST API Failover with Route 53 ARC: Service 2
+# Serverless patterns - Multi-Region REST API Failover: Service 2

 Service2 consists of a regional rest API with a single root path calling a Lambda function.